cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ```

 ## Registers Aren't Memory
 One critical clarification before we go further.
 CuTe gives you `Tensor` objects backed by GMEM, SMEM, *and* registers, and they all look identical in the code.
 You index them, you read layouts, and pass them to different functions.
 However, the register tensor is lying to you in a benign way: **registers are not addressable memory**.
 They are hardcoded slots wired into the cores.
-There is no "register address."
+Registers *have no memory addresses*.
 The "layout" on a register tensor is purely a compiler-side mapping from a logical index (e.g. `frag(0, 1)`) to a specific physical register name (e.g. `%r17`).
-You should treat it like a 1-1 lookup table, not as something with strides you can do pointer arithmetic on.
+You should treat it like a 1-1 lookup table, not as some physical memory with strides you can do pointer arithmetic on.

 This matters because:
 - A register tensor "stride" is a code abstraction.
 A "column-major" register fragment doesn't have any physical column-major memory underneath it -- there is no memory underneath at all.